Invisalign vs. Braces: Which Is Right for You?

 Q: How do I keep my teeth clean with braces vs. aligners?
 Aligners are removed for brushing and flossing, so oral hygiene is identical to normal.
 With braces, you need to floss with a threader or orthodontic flosser under each wire, and brush carefully around every bracket.
 Patients with braces are at higher risk for white spot lesions (early decay marks) if hygiene is inadequate.
 Good hygiene discipline is non-negotiable with both systems.

 Q: My teenager wants clear aligners.
 Is that realistic?
 Absolutely, for the right teenager.
 Invisalign Teen and Spark Teen are designed for adolescent patients and include compliance indicator dots on each tray (which fade with wear so you can monitor compliance) and replacement trays for lost aligners.
 The key factor is maturity and self-motivation.
+We cover this topic in depth in our article on Spark aligners for teens vs. traditional braces.
 We'll talk through this honestly with you and your teen during the consultation.

 Book Your Free Orthodontic Consultation in Marlborough

 Still not sure which path is right for you?
-That's what consultations are for.
+Take our free smile quiz to get an initial recommendation, or come in for a full consultation.
 At Innova Smiles, your orthodontic consultation includes a full digital scan of your teeth, a 3D preview of your projected result, and a detailed review of both treatment options — including honest guidance on which system is more appropriate for your case.

-Call us at (508) 481-0110 or book online at innovasmiles.com to schedule your consultation.
-We serve patients from Marlborough, Hudson, Northborough, Westborough, and throughout the MetroWest area.
+Call us at (508) 481-0110 or book now to schedule your consultation.
+We serve patients from Marlborough, Hudson, Northborough, Westborough, Sudbury, Hopkinton, and throughout the MetroWest area.